Trigger Point Injection

 - When is a trigger point injection used?

 - What are complications and side effects of trigger point injections?

 - How frequently do trigger point injections need to be administered?

 Trigger point injection (TPI) facts

 - Trigger points are focal areas of muscle spasm, often located in the upper back and shoulder areas.

 - A trigger point injection involves the injection of medication directly into the trigger point.

 - Trigger point injections can be used to treat a number of conditions including fibromyalgia, tension headache, and myofascial pain syndrome.

 What is a trigger point?

 Trigger points are focal areas of spasm and inflammation in skeletal muscle.
-The rhomboid and trapezius back muscles, located in the upper back and shoulder areas, are a common site of trigger points.
+The rhomboid and trapezius back muscles, located in the upper back and behind the shoulder areas, are a common site of trigger points.
+Trigger points in these areas can cause neck pain, shoulder pain, and headache.
 In addition to the upper spine, trigger points can also occur in the low back or less commonly in the extremities.